ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/kernel_convert.rst

-Last but least, for every file in the folder, a new file is generated in the path provided, that contains the design converted to the latest version, and its name indicating the initial file version (i.e.test_aedt_2025.1) Furthermore, for every conversion, a .csv file is created, with a name pointing to the converted design name, containing any violations that occured during the conversion, and that need **manual** fixing by the user.
+Last but least, for every file in the folder, a new file is generated in the path provided, that contains the design converted to the latest version, and its name indicating the initial file version (i.e.test_aedt_2025.1) Furthermore, for every conversion, a .csv file is created, with a name pointing to the converted design name, containing any violations that occurred during the conversion, and that need **manual** fixing by the user.

 The following image show, the initial test_aedt and test_a3dcomp files, the corresponding .csv files and the generated 2025R1 version (with the Parasolid Kernel) files.